SEMA Show Opinion Leaders Report Released; SEMA Market Research by Hedges & Company

 Hedges & Company is a market research company serving the automotive aftermarket.

-This is important to aftermarket companies because the feedback from the Opinion Leaders market research program is a big opportunity to better understand the buying process used by automotive enthusiasts.
+This is important market research for aftermarket companies.
+The feedback from the Opinion Leaders SEMA market research program is a big opportunity to better understand the buying process used by automotive enthusiasts.

 This is worth noting because the automotive aftermarket often associates “performance” with horsepower.
 A restoration enthusiast is likely to refer to a replacement radio as “improved performance” just like an off-road enthusiast is also likely to refer to a new suspension as “improved performance” while rock-crawling at 5 mph.

-In the report, one motorsports enthusiast explained his personal buying process like this: “I tend to go by word of mouth.
+In the report, one motorsports enthusiast explained his personal buying process like this.
+“I tend to go by word of mouth.
 If a company is ‘making waves’ with a part, that’s the one I tend to look at first.
 Name brands kind of get stuck in a mindset and do things the same way they’ve been done for 20 years.
 New companies come along and they come at it a completely different way, and it ends up working better.
 So whoever is ‘making waves,’ that’s the first place I go.”

-In the Opinion Leaders report, it was revealed that 83% of these enthusiasts use Internet searches, such as Google, to find information on parts and accessories for their vehicle, while 79% said they have purchased at least one part on the Internet.
+The Opinion Leaders report shows that 83% of these enthusiasts use Internet searches, such as Google, to find information on parts and accessories for their vehicle.
+79% said they purchased at least one part on the Internet.